Skip to Main Content

 Large Language Models (LLMs) refer to large general-purpose language models that can be pre-trained and then fine-tuned for specific purposes.
 They are trained to solve common language problems, such as text classification, question answering, document summarization, and text generation.
 The models can then be adapted to solve specific problems in different fields using a relatively small size of field datasets via fine-tuning.

-The ability of LLMs taking the knowledge learnt from one task and applying it to another task is enabled by transfer learning.
+The ability of LLMs to take the knowledge learnt from one task and apply it to another task is enabled by transfer learning.
 Pre-training is the dominant approach to transfer learning in deep learning.

 (Dai, 2023)